-North Carolina prosecutors allege Laurean killed Lauterbach on December 14 and used her ATM card 10 days later before fleeing to Mexico.
-He was arrested in San Juan Vina in the Mexican state of Michoacan.
-Because he holds dual citizenship in the United States and Mexico, he could not be immediately deported and had to go through the extradition process, authorities have said.
+North Carolina prosecutors allege he killed Lauterbach on December 14 and used her ATM card 10 days later before fleeing to Mexico.
+He holds dual citizenship in the United States and Mexico.

 The law enforcement source familiar with the case said a DNA swab was taken by court order from Laurean after he was extradited from Mexico in March to face charges in North Carolina.
 Mexican authorities agreed to the extradition, in part because prosecutors took the death penalty off the table.
 Mexico does not have a death penalty.

 Before her death, Lauterbach told the Marines that Laurean raped her.
 The month before she disappeared, Lauterbach's mother says Maria told a military investigator that she no longer believed Laurean was the father of her unborn child.
 However, Lauterbach's mother, Mary, says her daughter remained adamant that Laurean raped her.